pipa/hive/README.md

 ------------

-To remove submodules, here is the command
+To remove a submodule, do the following:

 ```bash
 git submodule rm [submodule's name]